 How did we humans acquire our all-loving, unconditionally selfless moral conscience?

-Last week’s explanatory WTM Email pointed out that one reason the savage competitive and aggressive instincts excuse for human behaviour is not true is because we humans have cooperative and loving moral instincts, the ‘voice’ or expression of which is our conscience.
+WTM Email 16 explained how our species’ guilt over our present human-condition-afflicted angry and egocentric behaviour led us to contrive the excuse that we have ‘savage’ competitive and aggressive instincts, despite clear evidence that we humans actually have cooperative and loving moral instincts, the ‘voice’ or expression of which is our conscience.
 As Charles Darwin recognised, ‘The moral sense perhaps affords the best and highest distinction between man and the lower animals’ (The Descent of Man, 1871, ch.4).

-The great biological question this leaves screaming out to be answered is, if Darwin was right about us having altruistic, unconditionally selfless, cooperative and loving moral instincts, then how could we possibly have acquired them?
+The great biological question this leaves screaming out to be answered is, if all this evidence is true — that, as Darwin recognised, we have inherited altruistic, unconditionally selfless, cooperative and loving moral instincts from our distant ancestors, then how could we possibly have acquired them in the first place?
 Since unconditionally selfless genetic traits are self-eliminating and seemingly cannot develop in animals, then how could we humans have developed them?

 While a mother’s maternal instinct to care for her offspring is selfish (as genetic traits have to be for them to reproduce and carry on into the next generation), from the infant’s perspective the maternalism has the appearance of being selfless.
 From the infant’s perspective, it is being treated unconditionally selflessly — the mother is giving her offspring food, warmth, shelter, support and protection for apparently nothing in return.
 So it follows that if the infant can remain in infancy for an extended period and be treated with a lot of seemingly altruistic love, it will be indoctrinated with that selfless love and grow up to behave accordingly — and over many generations that behaviour will become instinctive because genetic selection will inevitably follow and reinforce any development process occurring in a species; the difficulty was in getting the development of unconditional selflessness to occur in the first place, for once it was regularly occurring it would naturally become instinctive over time.
-And being semi-upright from living in trees, and thus having their arms free to hold a dependent infant, it was the primates who have been especially facilitated to develop this nurtured, loving, cooperative nature.
-So this is how our primate ancestors developed our moral conscience.
+And being semi-upright from living in trees, and thus having their arms free to hold a dependent infant, it was the primates who have been especially facilitated to support a prolonged and deeply connected mother infant relationship and so develop this nurtured, loving, cooperative nature.
+So it was through this ‘love-indoctrination’ process that our primate ancestors developed our moral conscience.

 The bonobo variety of chimpanzees who live south of the Congo river are the most cooperative and loving of all non-human primates, and they are the most nurturing, as this quote evidences: ‘Bonobo life is centered around the offspring.
 Unlike what happens among chimpanzees, all members of the bonobo social group help with infant care and share food with infants.
 If you are a bonobo infant, you can do no wrong…Bonobo females and their infants form the core of the group’ (Sue Savage-Rumbaugh & Roger Lewin, Kanzi: The Ape at the Brink of the Human Mind, 1994, p.108 of 299).

-The drawing below illustrates how similar our ancestor was to bonobos, which indicates that our ancestors followed a similar path of development to the bonobos — so the evidence is that it was through nurturing that we acquired our altruistic moral nature.
+The drawing below illustrates how similar our ancestor was to bonobos — our ancestors are far more similar to bonobos with regard to their overall size, their bipedality, environment, lack of large canines, and lack of size differentiation between males and females, than any other existing primate — which indicates that our ancestors followed a similar path of development to the bonobos.
+So the evidence is that it was through the nurturing, love-indoctrination process that we acquired our altruistic moral nature.

-In fact, the nurturing explanation for our extraordinary unconditionally selfless, all-loving, social, moral instinctive self or soul is so obvious that only three years after Darwin tentatively ascribed the origin of our ‘social instinct’ to ‘parental’ ‘affections’ (The Descent of Man, 1871, ch.4), it was put forward as a developed theory by the philosopher John Fiske in his 1874 book, Outlines of Cosmic Philosophy: based on the Doctrine of Evolution.
+Although bonobos and the fossil record are only now revealing their corroborating evidence, in fact the nurturing, love-indoctrination explanation for our extraordinary unconditionally selfless, all-loving, social, moral instinctive self or soul is so obvious that only three years after Darwin tentatively ascribed the origin of our ‘social instinct’ to ‘parental’ ‘affections’ (The Descent of Man, 1871, ch.4), it was put forward as a developed theory by the philosopher John Fiske in his 1874 book, Outlines of Cosmic Philosophy: based on the Doctrine of Evolution.